See Thailand Through My Lens

 Based on that experience, I made my own hand-drawn design and submitted it to the Phuket Marine Authorities.

-After review, the plans were approved by the Marine Department in Bangkok, allowing construction to begin at a traditional boatyard on Koh Sire, just outside Phuket.
+After review, the plans were approved by the Marine Department in Bangkok, allowing construction to begin in October 2000 at a traditional boatyard on Koh Sire, just outside Phuket.

 I did not work through contracts or large companies.
 Instead, the vessel was built hands-on, side by side with remarkable Thai steelworkers, welders, and craftsmen — men with deep practical knowledge, skill, and pride in what they were creating.